 - HDR: The ISAKMP header MUST have a format identical to the first IKE phase 2 initiator packet, as specified in [RFC2409] section 5.5, except that the exchange type MUST be 245 (EM exchange type).
 The Encrypted flag MUST be set.
-The responder SHOULD 10 field value is set to one. - The payloads that remain MUST be encapsulated in a Crypto payload.
+The responder SHOULD<18> also verify that the message ID field value is set to one. - The payloads that remain MUST be encapsulated in a Crypto payload.
 If an error occurs at this stage or before, the responder MUST silently discard the message.
 The Crypto payload MUST be constructed as specified in section 3.3.5.1. - Auth: The proposed authentication methods.
 This payload MUST be processed identically to the Auth payload in the MM exchange (see section 3.3.5.1), except that all operations on the MMSAD are on the EM Auth method state.